A Look at Leo Baeck: North Campus

 Our busing program will continue to be heavily subsidized by the school as we strive to keep this an affordable option.
 If you have questions about pricing and availability, please contact Claire Flotner at email@example.com or 905-709-3636 x 1251

-How will security procedures be handled at the new location?
+How are security procedures handled at the new location?

-Security will remain a high priority for Leo Baeck at our new location.
+Security has always been and remains a high priority for Leo Baeck at our new location.
 Security and emergency procedures at Leo Baeck are guided by the expert advice of the Centre for Israel and Jewish Affairs (CIJA).

 The move to the Lebovic Jewish Community Campus is a response to changing demographics among the Jewish community living north of Steeles Avenue.
 Our goal is to ensure the continued robustness of our northern location, while making enhancements that will benefit our families.